 New results from the Juno Spacecraft show that Jupiter’s gravitational field is askew, with different patterns in its northern and southern hemispheres.

-Jupiter’s colourful stripes are atmospheric patterns composed of winds that flow alternately east and west.
+Jupiter’s colorful stripes are atmospheric patterns composed of winds that flow alternately east and west.
 Until now, researchers haven’t been able to say whether those bands are confined to a shallow layer or reach deeper into the planet.
 “Determining this is one of the main goals of the Juno mission,” said team member Yohai Kaspi, a geophysicist at the Weizmann Institute of Science in Rehovot, Israel, on 18 October at the American Astronomical Society’s Division for Planetary Sciences meeting in Provo, Utah.

 Juno arrived at Jupiter in July 2016 and has been looping around it once every 53 days.
 The mission has already revealed several mysterious phenomena, such as Jupiter’s patchy magnetic field and sets of cyclones that whirl around the planet’s north and south poles like dancers around a maypole.

 By studying Jupiter’s gravitational field, researchers can probe thousands of kilometers into the planet.
 On each close fly-by, Juno measures the planet’s complex gravitational tug.
 These observations have already revealed that Jupiter has a small, ‘fuzzy’, poorly defined core.

 The latest results show that Jupiter’s gravitational field is askew, with different patterns in its northern and southern hemispheres, said Tristan Guillot, a planetary scientist at the Observatory of the Côte d’Azur in Nice, France.
 That suggests that its hydrogen-rich gas is flowing asymmetrically deep in the planet.
 “This is something that was not expected,” Guillot said at the meeting.
 “We were not sure at all whether we would be able to see that.”